Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Scale-Invariant Hidden-Scalar QCD in the LOSS limit

-Actually, the nonperturbative-explicit breaking effect, i.e., the nonperturbative scale anomaly signaled by the gluon condensate, can be closely tied also with the scalar QCD hadron spectra: a decade ago, H. Iida, T. Takahashi, and H. Suganuma performed the first lattice simulation for the $SU(3)_c$ scalar QCD\cite{LS1}, showing that all of the scalar-quark hadrons obtain large quantum corrections dominantly from the gluons, i.e., the gluon condensate.
-Besides, a non-perturbative analysis with the Schwinger-Dyson formalism was also carried out a few years ago\cite{LS2,LS3}, which came \crred{to} the conclusion that the mass of scalar-diquark bound state is dynamically generated from the nonperturbative-gluonic dressing-effect including the gluon condensate part.
-These results supports the gluonic effect to be one of the important missing keys to predicting the realistic scalar QCD hadron spectrum in the effective theory.
+Actually, the nonperturbative-explicit breaking effect, i.e., the nonperturbative scale anomaly signaled by the gluon condensate, can be closely tied also with the scalar QCD hadron spectra: in~\cite{Iida:2006fe,Iida:2007qp,Iida:2008cq} the first lattice simulation was performed for $SU(3)_c$ scalar QCD, showing that all of the scalar-quark hadrons obtain large quantum corrections dominantly from gluons, i.e., the gluon condensate without the chiral symmetry breaking.
+The estimated mass was shown to be as large as the scale of (inverse of) the lattice spacing, i.e., the cutoff scale (say, the intrinsic scale of the hidden scalar QCD, $\Lambda_{\rm hQCD}$), which can be understood as the usual quadratically divergent quantum correction to the scalar mass, just like the Higgs in the SM.
+Besides, a non-perturbative analysis with the Schwinger-Dyson formalism was also carried out~\cite{Imai:2014tea,Imai:2014yxa}, where it was shown that the mass of diquark bound state (which acts as a colored scalar in scalar QCD) is dynamically generated from the nonperturbative-gluonic dressing-effect.
+These results support the nonperturbative gluonic effect to be one of the important missing keys for predicting the realistic scalar QCD hadron spectrum.